FerMusicComposer/FerMusicComposer/README.md

 - 🐻 Fernando Salamanca
-- ⭐ I’m a musician and full-stack developer (React, TS, .Net,, C#)
+- ⭐ I’m a musician and full-stack developer
 - 📚 Currently deepening my knowledge on software architecture and design
 - 👀 Love music in general, nature, martial arts and archery